Eusebius (bishop of Milan): Life

 The main political event in Eusebius' episcopate was the 452 invasion of Italy by the Huns led by Attila.
 The Huns razed Aquileia and then moved East and sacked numerous cities such as Padua.
 They entered also in Milan where Attila occupied the imperial palace and set fire to a large part of the town, destroying also the cathedral of Saint Tecla.
 Eusebius, along with many citizens, fled from the Huns and left the town.
 They returned in Milan only when Attila was convinced by Pope Leo to retire.
-Eusebius led the reconstruction of the town, including the cathedral which was re-consecrated in 453 by Maximus II bishop of Turin (not to be confused with Saint Maximus of Turin) who for the occasion spoke the homely De reparatione ecclesiae mediolanensis.
+Eusebius led the reconstruction of the town, including the cathedral which was re-consecrated in 453 by Maximus II bishop of Turin (not to be confused with Saint Maximus of Turin) who for the occasion spoke the homily De reparatione ecclesiae mediolanensis.

 Eusebius died on 8 August, probably in 462, and his remains were interred in the city's basilica of St. Lorenzo Maggiore.
 His feast is celebrated on 12 August.
 A late tradition, with no historical basis, associates Eusebius with the Milan's family of the Pagani.